 Before you have treatment you have a specialised CT planning scan.
 The treatment team use this to plan exactly where to give the radiotherapy.
 You might also need to have a plastic mould made to keep you completely still during the treatment.

 Your doctor tells you how many radiotherapy appointments you'll have.
 This can vary from person to person but might range from 5 to 10 treatments over the course of 2 weeks.
 Each treatment is called a fraction.
 You usually go to the radiotherapy department once a day from Monday to Friday.

 To have the treatment you lie on a radiotherapy couch.
 The therapeutic radiographers help you to get into the right position.

 They then leave the room.
 This is so they are not exposed to radiation.
 You are alone for a few minutes while you have the treatment.
 But they can see and hear you the whole time.

 You can't feel the radiotherapy.
-It doesn’t hurt but you might find it uncomfortable to lie in position during the treatment as the radiotherapy couch can be quite hard.
-You can ask your doctor or specialist nurse if you can take a painkiller half an hour beforehand if you think it might help.
+It doesn’t hurt but you might find it uncomfortable to lie in position during the treatment.
+The radiotherapy couch can be quite hard.
+You can ask your doctor if you can take a painkiller half an hour beforehand if you think it might help.

 The side effects tend to be mild.
 They usually come on gradually as you go through your treatment course.
 They might last for a week or two after the treatment has finished.